ElijahAFrancis/readme-generator/generatedREADME.md

   [License](license)

   ## Description
-  Generates a readme for repositories
+  Generates a README file for your applications

   ## Installation
   none

   ## Usage
-  Type 'node index.js' into your terminal and enter responses to the prompts.
+  Type 'node index.js' into your console and enter responses to each prompt

   ## contribution
   none